Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupMangaOnPC.md

     To get epubs, search around the web, go to `nyaa` or discord servers that have them or `BUY` and convert them

-    To get Processed Manga, check out [TMW](https://learnjapanese.moe/join/) and ask from there

     - If you pm me, I can give you more details

 ---